Medically reviewed by Drugs.com. Last updated on Jul 11, 2020.

 Dosage form specific issues:

-• Topical products: Topical solution (including pledgets) contains an alcohol base and may cause eye irritation or burning.
+• Topical pledget or solution: Topical pledget and topical solution contain an alcohol base and may cause eye irritation or burning.
 Rinse with cool tap water if product comes in contact with mucous membranes, abraded skin, or eyes.
 Use caution when applying near mouth (unpleasant taste).

-Adverse effects were not observed in animal reproduction studies.
-Clindamycin has been shown to cross the placenta following oral and parenteral dosing (Philipson 1973; Weinstein 1976).
+Clindamycin crosses the placenta following oral and parenteral dosing (Philipson 1973; Weinstein 1976).
 The amount of clindamycin available systemically is less following topical and vaginal application than with IV or oral administration.

 Various clindamycin vaginal products are available for the treatment of bacterial vaginosis.
 Recommendations for use in pregnant woman vary by product labeling.
 Current guidelines note that the same oral or vaginal regimens used in nonpregnant women may be used during pregnancy, including oral or vaginal clindamycin (CDC [Workowski 2015]).